 She has also competed at the 2010 FEI World Equestrian Games plus the 2013 and 2015 Show Jumping World Cup.
 Daughter of HH Sheikh Mohammed bin Rashid Al Maktoum’s sister, Sheikha Hessa bint Rashid Al Maktoum, Sheikha Latifah is today profiled in the world’s glossiest magazines and continues to inspire women around the globe to start their horse riding journey.

-The Mounted Police Woman: Dubai’s first mounted police woman, Captain Halima Al Saadi joined the Mounted Police unit last year.
-Halima has been with the police for 23 years and holds a bachelor’s degree in Law from the Dubai Police Academy and a diploma in research and investigation from the General Department of Criminal Investigation.
+Dubai’s first mounted police woman, Captain Halima Al Saadi joined the Mounted Police unit in 2021.
+Halima has been with the police for 24 years and holds a bachelor’s degree in Law from the Dubai Police Academy and a diploma in research and investigation from the General Department of Criminal Investigation.

 She told the Khaleej Times, “I’m extremely proud and happy to be part of the Dubai Mounted Police.
 I’ve always been passionate about equines.
 Horse riding is an amazing experience, especially when it’s for the sake of enhancing the safety and security of our beloved Emirate.”